Now here’s the big question- how does compost work and why should we use it?

 - High nitrogen fertilizers can increase yields in some cases (temporarily) of certain grains, however the amino acid content of the protein is actually adversely affected.
 For example in wheat and barley grown with synthetic fertilizers are less nutritious even though the total protein weight may be higher since critical amino acids are missing or reduced in quantity as compared to organically grown. -USDA Researcher

 - Synthetic nitrogen fertilizers increase the amounts of toxic nitrates in dietary intake.
-According to the National Research Council, 6 of the top 7 and 9 of the top 15, foods with oncogenic (cancer causing) risk are produce items with high nitrate content from pesticides or nitrogen fertilizers.
+According to the National Research Council, 6 of the top 7 and 9 of the top 15, foods with oncogenic (cancer causing) risk are produce items with high nitrate content from league of legends pesticides or nitrogen fertilizers.
 A 12 year study comparing organically grown versus chemically grown showed that chemically grown foods had 16 times more nitrate (a carcinogen).

 - Vitamin C content decreases in crops as the use of synthetic nitrogen fertilizers increase. -Soil Scientist, USDA